hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/rest_auth_proxy.rst

 Install Apache
 --------------

-We'll begin by installing Apache and its components.
-These commands may require ``sudo``.
+We'll begin by installing the Apache webserver and enabling the required modules.
+Apache will need to be restarted for these modules to load.

 .. code-block:: console

-   $ apt-get update
+   $ sudo apt-get update
-   $ apt-get install -y apache2
+   $ sudo apt-get install -y apache2
-   $ a2enmod ssl
+   $ sudo a2enmod ssl
-   $ a2enmod headers
+   $ sudo a2enmod headers
-   $ a2enmod proxy_http
+   $ sudo a2enmod proxy_http
+   $ sudo systemctl restart apache2

 Set Up Passwords and Certificates
 ---------------------------------

-First we'll create a password file for the user *"sawtooth"*, with the password *"sawtooth"*.
-You can
-`generate other .htpasswd files <http://www.htaccesstools.com/htpasswd-generator/>`_ as well, just make sure to authorize those users in the config file below.
+First we'll create a password file for the user *"sawtooth"*.
+Enter your desired password when the ``htpasswd`` command prompts for it.
+You can generate a password for other users as well, just make sure to remove the ``-c`` from the ``htpasswd`` command and authorize those users in the apache config file as shown in the section below.

 .. code-block:: console

-   $ echo "sawtooth:\$apr1\$cyAIkitu\$Cv6M2hHJlNgnVvKbUdlFr." >/tmp/.password
+   $ sudo htpasswd -c /etc/apache2/.htpassword sawtooth

 Then we'll use ``openssl`` to build a self-signed SSL certificate.
 This certificate will not be good enough for most HTTP clients, but is suitable for